asartalo/conventional/README.md

 A light-weight library for working with commits that follow the [Conventional Commits](https://www.conventionalcommits.org) specification.

 **NOTE:** At the moment, this library is only used on my projects and the API is a moving target.
 The Conventional Commit parser is not comprehensive.
-If you need a more mature solution, I recommend [conventional_commits](https://pub.dev/packages/conventional_commit).
+If you need a more mature solution, try [conventional_commits](https://pub.dev/packages/conventional_commit).

 ## Features

-- [Commit.parseCommits()][Commit.parseCommits] for parsing commits from a `git --no-pager log --no-decorate` command.
+- [Commit.parseCommits()][Commit.parseCommits] for parsing commits from a `git --no-pager log --no-decorate` command output.
 - [hasReleasableCommits()][hasReleasableCommits] for checking if a list `Commit` items has releasable commits following the convention.
 - [writeChangelog()][writeChangelog] for automated authoring of CHANGELOGs based on commits that follow the conventional commits spec.
-- [lintCommit()][lintCommit] for checking whether commit messages follow the conventional commit convention.
+- [lintCommit()][lintCommit] for checking whether commit messages follow the conventional commit spec.
 Useful when used alongside [git_hooks](https://pub.dev/packages/git_hooks).
 - [nextVersion()][nextVersion] for bumping to a next version based on releasable commits.

 ## Usage